diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/new remote/Day 3/00 - Express Server Side Rendering Basics.md

-# Express | Dynamic Views
+# Express | Server Side Rendering Basics

 ## Learning Goals

 After this lesson you will be able to:

 - Create `views` in Express.
-- Understand what `dynamic templates` are and why we use them.
+- Understand what `tepmplate engine` , templates and server side rendering are and why we use them.
 - Understand and use `HandlebarsJS` for creating dynamic templates.
 - Use `if`, `with` and `each` block helpers.cd